Jnxvln/stegaboo/README.md

 - Stylized Rich + Typer CLI output
 - Sample images included for quick testing
 - Helpful splash screen and command hints

 ---

+## ⚠️ Safety Notice

+Stegaboo is a playful tool for **non-sensitive** secrets only.
+Do **NOT** use this to hide personal, private, or critical information.
+It's for fun, not for security.

+---